GUIDELINES FOR THE 2020 AUSTRALIAN STUDIES IN CHINA PROGRAM (2020 ASP)

 (b) APPLICATION FORM

 China now has a large number of well-established and very capable Australian Studies Centres which teach and conduct research across a wide range of disciplines.
 The purpose of this new fund is to support collaborative initiatives between Australian Studies Centres in China.
 While applications from single Centres may be considered, preference will be given to collaborative projects involving more than one Australian Studies Centre.
 Such projects may include conferences, workshops, post-graduate training programs, high profile public events, significant translation projects, high profile events and competitions or the creation of new teaching resources, or other initiatives which advance Australian Studies in China.
-To be considered eligible for this fund, a centre must be registered with the Chinese Australia Studies Association.
+To be considered eligible for this fund, a centre must be registered with the Chinese Association of Australian Studies.

 Centres can also bid for the production of a hard copy publication related to the biennial conference under this category.